UPS and Latch add 10 US cities to in-building delivery program

 The expansion is set for mid 2019 and will cover buildings in Atlanta, Chicago, Los Angeles, Houston, Dallas, Washington D.C., Philadelphia, Boston, Miami and Seattle.
 While residents and property managers can use Latch to manage access to all parts of a building, UPS only uses it to enter a building's common area, not individual units.

 Latch's smart access system is built on the idea of a smart lock.
 But it's also a card reader and can work with door codes as well as the Latch app for iOS and Android phones.
-Each latch device includes a wide-angle camera to keep a visual record of non-residents at the door, and the community can see that video in the Latch app.
+Each latch device includes a wide-angle camera that captures a still photo of non-residents at the door for the property manager to review.

 Latch also announced that its R-Series device is now available as a standalone product with an MSRP of $499.
 Previously, you could only purchase the R-Series as part of a full-building system.
 The R-Series lock is designed for use on a single door and allows authorized persons or trusted providers to enter the building with an app, door code or keycard.